Smart Work vs Hard Work: Key Differences, Benefits & Best Approach

 Table of Contents

-Let’s start with a basic example: Ages ago, early humans pushed carts or huge stone to transport them from one place to another.
+Let’s start with a basic example: Ages ago, early humans pushed carts or huge stones to transport them from one place to another.

 However, the modern man-made wheelbarrow allows for easy transportation, covering long distances with less effort and greater efficiency.